NeXuSuss/IDM_COURSE_PROJECT_2/README.md

 ### Team Member 3
 - Contributions: Team Member 3 specialized in building and fine-tuning classification models.
 They designed an end-to-end machine learning pipeline, optimized hyperparameters, and evaluated model performance.

+### Team Member 4
+- Contributions: Team Member 4 contributed to feature engineering and data transformation.
+They played a crucial role in preparing the dataset for machine learning.

+### Team Member 5
+- Contributions: Team Member 5 was responsible for model evaluation and result reporting.
+They performed in-depth analysis of model performance and helped compare different models.

+### Team Member 6
+- Contributions: Team Member 6 managed the project coordination and documentation.
+They ensured effective communication among team members and organized project tasks.

 ## Summary of the Dataset